Butt Weld vs Socket Weld Tee: Pros and Cons for Pipeline Projects

 Conclusion

 Since 1998, Cangzhou Oudi Pipe Manufacture Co., Ltd. has been a leading manufacturer of carbon steel pipe fittings, valves, and flanges in China.
 Located in the "China fitting" hub of Mengcun Hui Autonomous County, our company boasts advanced production equipment and strong technical expertise.
-We specialize in producing various types of carbon steel, stainless steel, and alloy steel fittings, including bends, flanges, tees, and reducers, adhering to American, Japanese, German, and British standards.
+We specialise in producing various types of carbon steel, stainless steel, and alloy steel fittings, including bends, flanges, tees, and reducers, adhering to American, Japanese, German, and British standards.
 With an annual output of 16,000 tons, we offer a comprehensive range of high-quality products.
 Our commitment to quality is evident through our ISO9001:2000 certification and strict quality control measures.
 For more information or inquiries, please contact us at oudi-04@oudiguandao.com.

 References